-Fig. 7 (lower panel) presents a mass plot of all the observed $\Delta hmF2{(CG - BV)}$ values during the entire campaign period as a function of UT.
-The mean of these curves with the standard deviations is shown separately (top panel, green curve) which presents a dominant diurnal oscillation superimposed by a less significant semi-diurnal oscillation.
-The north direction is upward (as in Fig. 6) indicated by an arrow.
-During most of the daytime (from ~06 to 16 LT) the COPEX average $\Delta hmF2{(CG - BV)}$ suggests a TEW directed northward, whereas it tends to be southward in the presuntise (near 03 LT) and evening (around 18 LT) hours.
-For this case as well the $\Delta hmF2{(CG - BV)}$ parameter was modeled by the SUPIM as an average pattern representative of the entire campaign period.
-The results represented by the blue curve in the top panel show general agreement with the mean curve of the observational data.
-However, some disagreement is present at local times around midnight (03 UT and around midday (15 UT) when the modeled $\Delta hmF2{(CG - BV)}$ are close to, or exceed, the upper limit of the SD (standard deviation) bars of observed values.
-The TEW according to the HWM93 that was used in the SUPIM calculation is plotted as the orange curve in the top panel.
-We may note that the variations in the two parameters are not in-phase.
-In other words, the relationship between the two quantities, the TEW (according to the HWM93) and the Δ hmF2 (that resulted from the calculation), representing the average conditions of the entire period, vary with local time in much the same way as they did in the example for October shown in Fig. 6 (lower panel).
-The extent to which the TEW requires modification to obtain a more perfect agreement between the modeled and measured $\Delta hmF2{(CG-BV)}$ will give a better idea as to how well the HWM93 represents the horizontal meridional wind pattern over Brazil during the COPEX period.
+[15] Figure 7 (bottom) presents a mass plot of all the observed $\Delta h_m F{2(CG-BV)}$ values during the entire campaign period as a function of UT.
+The mean of these values with their standard deviations is shown separately (top, green curve) which presents a dominant diurnal oscillation superimposed by a less significant semidiurnal oscillation.
+The north direction is upward (as in Figure 6) indicated by an arrow.
+During most of the daytime (from ~ 0600 to 1600 LT) the COPEX average $\Delta h_m F{2(CG-BV)}$ suggests a TEW directed northward, whereas it tends to be southward in the presunrise (near 0300 LT) and evening (around 1800 LT) hours.
+For this case as well the $\Delta h_m F{2(CG-BV)}$ parameter was modeled by the SUPIM as an average pattern representative of the entire campaign period.
+The results represented by the blue curve in Figure 7 (top) show general agreement with the mean curve of the observational data.
+However, some disagreement is present at local times around midnight (0300 UT and around midday (1500 UT)

+when the modeled $\Delta h_m F{2(CG-BV)}$ are close to, or exceed, the upper limit of the SD (standard deviation) bars of observed values.
+The TEW according to the HWM93 that was used in the SUPIM calculation is plotted as the orange curve in Figure 7 (top).
+We may note that the variations in the two parameters are not in phase.
+In other words, the relationship between the two quantities, the TEW (according to the HWM93) and the $\Delta h_m F_2$ (that resulted from the calculation), representing the average conditions of the entire period, vary with local time in much the same way as they did in the example for October shown in Figure 6 (bottom).
+The extent to which the TEW requires modification to obtain a more perfect agreement between the modeled and measured $\Delta h_m F{2(CG-BV)}$ will give a better idea as to how well the HWM93 represents the horizontal meridional wind pattern over Brazil during the COPEX period.
 Such an effort is in progress.
-Discrepancy between conjugate F layer base heights (h'F) as modeled by including the HWM93 and that obtained from observations has recently been reported by Maruyama et al. (2007) for Asian longitudes.
+Discrepancy between conjugate F layer base heights (h'F) as modeled by including the HWM93 and that obtained from observations has recently been reported by Maruyama et al. [2007] for Asian longitudes.